- By Shaniqua Williams

 As previously discussed, mesothelioma is a complex disease which can easily be misdiagnosed for various reasons.
 The majority of oncologists have not come across a mesothelioma case throughout their practice, as the disease is very rare and the number of cases documented in medical literature is limited.
-Additionally, a series of other problematic aspects can arise in the diagnostic process, as mesothelioma mimics the symptoms of multiple other conditions.
-Consequently, choosing a board certified oncologist specialized in mesothelioma cases who has a vast experience in treating it is absolutely crucial to avoid misdiagnosis and gain access to appropriate treatment.
+Additionally, a series of other problematic aspects can arise in the diagnostic process, as mesothelioma mimics the symptoms of an infection or a common type of cancer.
+Consequently, choosing a board-certified oncologist specialized in mesothelioma cases who has vast experience in treating it is absolutely crucial to avoid misdiagnosis and gain access to appropriate treatment.

 A mesothelioma specialist will promptly order a series of tests and examination procedures which will eventually reveal whether you suffer from mesothelioma or not.
 Nevertheless, it is important to know that the entire diagnostic process may take up to three months, as the oncologist will first try to eliminate common causes which might be responsible for your symptoms and you will have to undergo multiple tests for an accurate evaluation, so seeking medical assistance as soon as you notice even the slightest signs is also crucial and could save your life.
 The most relevant tests for mesothelioma include:

 Mesothelioma is often times challenging to diagnose and accurately assess even for the most experienced specialists.
-Asking for a second opinion is always a good idea and you should not hesitate to discuss your mesothelioma diagnosis with another oncologist.
+Seeking a second opinion from a mesothelioma specialist is always a good idea and you should not hesitate to discuss your mesothelioma diagnosis with another oncologist.
 Second opinions are crucial when it comes to all types of cancer and are particularly more valuable when rare malignant diseases such as mesothelioma are suspected.

 We strongly encourage you to get a second opinion, even if you are satisfied with the medical services and expertise of your current oncologist.
 Nevertheless, it is highly recommended to find an equally or even more experienced mesothelioma specialist who is not affiliated with the same hospital as your primary specialist.
 This way, you will receive an objective, unbiased second opinion from a competent medical professional who may be able to offer you additional information about your disease.
 A second opinion might prove to be crucial for your prognosis if essential aspects regarding your diagnosis have been missed by your first specialist.